Jiteshiyu/AscendPoint/README.md

 You can view a live demo of the project [here](https://todojo.ascendpoint.app/).

 ## Features
-- Responsive Design: Works on all screen sizes (desktop, tablet, mobile).
+- **Responsive Design:** Works on all screen sizes (desktop, tablet, mobile).
-- Fixed Navigation Bar: Includes links to Home, About, Services, and Contact sections, and a signup button.
+- **Fixed Navigation Bar:** Includes links to Home, About, Services, and Contact sections, and a signup button.
-- Video Section: Embedded video to showcase your product or services.
+- **Video Section:** Embedded video to showcase your product or services.
-- Service Cards: Highlight key services with a card design, including icons and descriptions.
+- **Service Cards:** Highlight key services with a card design, including icons and descriptions.
-- Signup Form: A simple form to collect user data with validation.
+- **Signup Form:** A simple form to collect user data with validation.
-- About Section: Informative section with a description and image.
+- **About Section:** Informative section with a description and image.
-- Footer with Social Links: Links to social media platforms like X (formerly Twitter), Instagram, and your website.
+- **Footer with Social Links:** Links to social media platforms like X (formerly Twitter), Instagram, and your website.

 ## Technologies Used

-- HTML5: For creating the structure and content of the website.
+- HTML5
-- CSS3: For responsive design, styling and layout control.
+- CSS3
-- JavaScript: For functionalities and logic building.
+- JavaScript

 ## Installation
 1. Clone the repository to your local machine.